vasu-swaroop/LMs-scratch-assignment1/README.md

 3. Ideation on how to hash/tuple token pairs and hashing dataclasses.
 4. Adding time logging.

+**Also adding a bugs_and_ideas.md file in all directory to keep a track of ideas explored and problems faced**

 # CS336 Spring 2025 Assignment 1: Basics

 For a full description of the assignment, see the assignment handout at